AT&T Communications (1984–2010): Microwave relay network

+By the 1980s, alternatives such as fiber optics and satellites supplemented and eventually replaced the microwave system.

 Direct distance dialing

 In 1950, New York City's five boroughs could be dialed directly by subscribers from various communities in New Jersey with the digits '1-1' followed by the seven-digit telephone number.
 While New York City received the area code 212 when AT&T formulated the first nationwide telephone numbering plan in October 1947, it wouldn't be until 1951 when Englewood, New Jersey, customers would dial their calls to New York City using the prefix 212, as well as other area codes to reach many cities in the nation.
 New York City's five boroughs also had been dialing northeastern New Jersey as 11+ the two letters and five digits of the New Jersey number.

-The use of area code 201 to call New Jersey from New York City only began latter in the 1950s.
+The use of area code 201 to call New Jersey from New York City only began later in the 1950s.
 Other cities in northeastern New Jersey were dialable in 1951 (and for a few years prior) from Englewood by simply dialing the two letters of the exchange name and remaining five digits.
 In addition to New York City, the Nassau County part of Long Island was dialable from Englewood and Teaneck using area code 516.
 Also Westchester County, Rockland County, and portions of Orange and Putnam Counties were also dialable from Englewood and Teaneck in 1951 using area code 914.

 Early in the 20th century, the telephone companies organized a "Separations and Settlements" process by which Long Lines and the local companies divided the revenues of long-distance calls according to their respective costs.
 The mid-century advent of microwave and other high capacity systems dramatically cut the cost of long-haul operations, but pricing did not decline proportionally.
 Rather, the local fraction of revenue-sharing rose to subsidize local service.